ubcgif/dcip2d/content/runningtheprograms.rst

 Output files
 ~~~~~~~~~~~~

-The files created by are:
+The files created by DCIPF2D are:

--  The computed DC potential data.
+-  *obc_dc.dat* The computed DC potential data.

--  The computed IP data if the option is chosen.
+-  *obc_ip.dat*The computed IP data if the option is chosen.

--  The computed IP data if the option is chosen.
+-  *obc_ipL.dat* The computed IP data if the option is chosen.

 DCINV2D
 -------